kspalaiologos/mri/README.md

 # algorithm

-mri will decompress all gzip-compressed files in the world directory (as reported by `file`) and decompress all zlib hunks inside `.mca` files using `regiond`. then, all the files will be tarballed and compressed with bzip3 using the largest available block size.
+mri will decompress all gzip-compressed files in the world directory (as reported by `file`) and decompress all zlib hunks inside `.mca` files using `regiond`. then, all the files will be tarballed and compressed with bzip3 using the largest available block size. the tool can be easily altered to use lzma/zstd instead.

 # benchmarks